March 30, 2014

-In his last letter to his protégé, the Apostle Paul instructed Timothy to guard the "good deposit" of the Gospel message.
-Alistair Begg explains that the challenges and encouragements they faced are not unlike those faced by Christian leaders today.
+In his last letter to his protégé, the apostle Paul instructed Timothy to guard the “good deposit” of the Gospel message.
+Alistair Begg explains that the challenges and encouragements these pastors faced were not unlike those faced by Christian leaders today.
 In the midst of pressure to conform to a secular culture and opposition from some who should be friends, there will also be loving support from believers who remain faithful and active in supporting Gospel ministry.

 14By the Holy Spirit who dwells within us, guard the good deposit entrusted to you.